QuiltMC/developer-wiki/wiki/misc/worldtypes.md

 For more information, please check out the Minecraft Wiki page about [custom world presets](https://minecraft.wiki/w/Custom_world_preset)

-Make a file titled `normal.json` in `../minecraft/tags/worldgen/world_preset` and populate it with the following:
-This will tell Minecraft to show your world preset when you go to create a new world.

 If you want your world preset to show when you go to make a new world, make a file titled `normal.json` and populate it with the following, if you want to have your worldtype show if you're holding `ALT`, do the same thing except name the file `extended.json`.

 ```json